 Staying Warm (Winter Outages)

 Your apartment will lose heat within 2-3 hours in winter.
+For a deep dive on surviving cold without central heating, see our full winter power outage warmth guide.

 - Layer up: thermals, fleece, wool socks.